Tom Holland Biography

 Nifty Feet Dance School in Wimbledon, London was where Tom began dancing.
 His potential was spotted by choreographer Lynne Page when Tom performed with his dance school as a part of the 2006 Richmond Dance Festival.
 At the time, Lynne was the choreographer of Billy Elliot the Musical.
 After two long years of training and auditions, Tom made his West End debut on June 28, 2009 as Michael, Billy’s best friend.
 His first performance in the title role of Billy took place September 8, 2008 and he received many reviews praising his versatility in both acting and dancing.
 His run as Billy in the musical came to a close May 29, 2010.

 Two months later, Tom successfully auditioned and won a starring role in the Juan Antonio Bayona film The Impossible, alongside Naomi Watts and Ewan McGregor.
 Based on a true story about the 2004 Indian Ocean earthquake, the film premiered at the Toronto International Film Festival on September 9, 2012.

 Tom received major buzz for his performance in the film from both the media and his fellow actors.
 When UK film blog Flicks and Bits asked Ewan McGregor about Tom’s performance, he said: “It was wonderful watching Tom who had never worked in front of a camera before, to see him really get it and grow as a film actor as he went alone.
 He’s really talented and polite to everyone.
 It’s easy for children to lose perspective, but he’s absolutely on the right road and a brilliant actor.”
-He starred in How I Live Now (2013) the thriller Locke (2014), the action adventure flick In the Heart of the Sea (2015).
+He later starred in How I Live Now (2013), the thriller Locke (2014) and the action adventure flick In the Heart of the Sea (2015).

 Since October 2012, Tom has been heading a reputable British charity called the Anthony Nolan Trust, which campaigns to encourage young people to register as potential blood marrow donors.